wotography/DVR-timeline-version-manager/README.md

 ## Changelog

 ### Lua Script
+#### v0.1.8 (2025-06-20)
+- **Refactoring & Performance**:
+  - Major code refactoring for improved readability and maintainability.
+  - Replaced complex `if/else` logic with more efficient table-driven approaches for better performance.
+- **Bug Fixes**:
+  - Fixed a critical bug where folder names were not created correctly when using the "Version + Date" naming scheme with certain name formatting options.
+The date format is now preserved.
+  - Corrected an issue where timeline name formatting (e.g., converting separators to spaces) would incorrectly alter the date format within the timeline name itself.
+  - Resolved an issue with the execution timer reporting incorrect durations.
+It now accurately measures real-world time.
+- **Features**:
+  - Added an execution timer to the log to show how long the script took to process the timelines.

 #### v0.1.1 (2024-06-19)
 - Added support for version formats: Version1, Version01, Version001
 - Improved folder creation logic for "Version + Date" mode